Clinical Microbiology Short Essay Question And Answers

 • Haemoglobinuria

-• Vomiting and prostration with the passage of dark red (or) blackish urine hence called backwater fever.
+• Vomiting and prostration with the passage of dark red (or blackish urine ,hence called backwater fever.

 Question 9.
 Kala-azar